Why blocking IP addresses won't protect your ads from click fraud

 2. The criminal contacts an ad network like Microsoft Ads, and applies for a publisher advertising account.
 This publisher advertising account allows the fraudster to display adverts on his scam website.
 For example, if he searches for "lawyer miami" on his website, adverts for lawyers in Miami will be displayed.

 3. The criminal hires a programmer to create a bot which can simulate a human browsing the internet.
 This bot will visit the criminal's website, perform a search, and then click on one of the ads.
-For each of these clicks, the advertisers pay money to the ad network, and the ad network shares this money with the criminal.
+For each of these clicks, the advertiser pays money to the ad network, and the ad network shares the money with the criminal.

 To learn more about click fraud, you can read our article What is click fraud?